 “Test Type” means the type of testing being performed within a scheduled Test Phase or at any other applicable time during Project execution.
 Test types include Contractor Testing, User Acceptance Testing, and Performance Testing

-“Third Party Equipment” means the third-party equipment that is required for the System to comply with the System Specifications, as listed in Attachment 6 – Business Proposal Template, which is to be purchased by Contractor on behalf of PEBA, and owned or licensed by PEBA upon delivery to PEBA and PEBA’s payment of the applicable Third Party Equipment fees.
+“Third Party Equipment” means any commercially available third-party equipment that is required to run the System to comply with the System Specifications, as listed in Attachment 6 – Business Proposal Template.

-“Third Party Software” means any software not licensable by Contractor that will be provided by Contractor, but excluding Embedded Software.
+“Third Party Software” means any commercially available third party software listed in Attachment 6 – Business Proposal Template, but excluding Embedded Software.

 “Maintenance and Support Services” means the post-implementation maintenance and support services described in Attachment 6 – Business Proposal Template.

-“Upgrade” and its derivatives means the updates, renovations, Enhancements, additions and/or new versions or releases of Software or Equipment by Contractor or its subcontractors.
-Unless otherwise agreed, financial responsibility for the costs, fees and expenses associated with an Upgrade of Software or Equipment will be Contractor’s responsibility.
+“Upgrade” and its derivatives means the updates, renovations, Enhancements, additions and/or new versions or releases of the Licensed Programs by Contractor or its subcontractors as part of the Services under this Contract.
+Unless otherwise agreed, financial responsibility for the costs, fees and expenses associated with an Upgrade of the Licensed Programs will be Contractor’s responsibility.

 “Use” means the right to load, execute, store, transmit, display, copy, maintain, modify, enhance, and create Derivative Works.